teddykoker/blog/index.md

 I am currently a machine learning researcher at [MIT Lincoln Laboratory](https://www.ll.mit.edu/), where I am a member of the [Artificial Intelligence Technology](https://www.ll.mit.edu/r-d/technology-office/artificial-intelligence-technology) group.
+I will be starting a PhD in Electrical Engineering and Computer Science at [Massachusetts Institute of Technology](https://www.eecs.mit.edu/) in September 2024.

 Previously, I have worked at [Lightning AI](https://lightning.ai/) and [Harvard Medical School](https://hms.harvard.edu/).